Owner of Middle C Jazz writes book about meeting stars like Diana Ross and Tony Bennett

 The future of Middle C Jazz was unsure at best.

-“And then even when we opened in June 2020 we were treading water to jeep music alive until things got better," Farer said.
+“And then even when we opened in June 2020 we were treading water to keep music alive until things got better," Farer said.

 Farber used the time away from the club to check something else off his bucket list.

-“Because this little kid from Charlotte got to meet Tony Bennet and Aretha and Dianna Ross," he said.
-"I was the person who would go to parties and they would ask me to tell the story about when Darius Rucker did this or when Jackson Browne got Maurice Williams to do this or James Brown wanting to get cash at a performance.”
+“This little kid from Charlotte got to meet Tony Bennett and Aretha and Dianna Ross," he said.
+"I was the person who would go to parties and they would ask me to tell the story about when Darius Rucker did this, or when Jackson Browne got Maurice Williams to do this."

 The book is now out and the club is now thriving.